noe-von-eiff/sudoku-solver/README.md

 enough, the solver takes a bet on a cell and tries different possible numbers.
 With the backtracking algorithm implemented, the solver solves the Inkala board in about 100ms!

-## TODOs
-- Finish README
-- Some lookup tables to avoid division at every iteration
-- Write tests

 ## Usage
 Here I'll explain the few methods that exist and what they are used for.
 ### Example